FAQ

 Where can I pick up my race bib?

 It’s easy to pick up your race bib: it takes place in the reception buildings of the Pont du Gard Site on the right bank (Remoulins side).
-Please note that both Pont du Gard parking lots (right bank and left bank towards Vers-Pont-du-Gard) will be free all day on Friday, November 10th, 2023..
+Please note that both parking areas at the Pont du Gard (right bank and left bank towards Vers-Pont-du-Gard) will be exceptionally free all day on Friday, November 7, 2025.

 Bib pick-up hours